Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Observer/README.md

 ## What

-Since there is not class to
+Since there is no class to
-extend, only one interface to add and one trait, you can use it no matter your model looks like and you do have strong typing.
+extend, only one interface and one trait to add, you can use it no matter your model looks like and you do have strong typing.

 ## Howto